criblio/appscope/website/src/pages/docs/downloading.md

 ---
-title: Getting AppScope
+title: Downloading AppScope
 ---

-## Getting AppScope
+## Downloading AppScope

 Download AppScope, then explore its CLI.
 Getting started is that easy.